fabioalmeida100/grunt-critical-assets-html/README.md

 ### Multiples HTML with different options

-You can use different options run various different sub-taks, for example:
+You can use different options run various sub-taks, for example:

 ```js
 grunt.initConfig({